Crespo-Otero-group/fromage/README.md

 ### 2.7 Outputs of the preparation

-Once you have finished running `fro_prep_calc.py`, you will end up with a few files:
+Once you have finished running `fro_prep_run.py`, you will end up with a few files:

 - `prep.out` which gives you information about how your preparation went.
 If the last line gives you an ending time, that is good news
 - `mol.init.xyz` will be the initial position of your molecule for the optimisation
-- `fixed_cell.xyz` is the unit cell after any necessary transformations have been applied to complete important molecules
-- `clust.xyz` is the real system i.e. a cluster of molecules with `mol.init.xyz` in the middle
 - `shell.xyz` is the cluster of molecules without the central one
 - `mh`, `ml`, `rl` and `mg` directories containing `.temp` files corresponding to all of the parallel calculations
+- `ewald` directory where the ewald calculation is run

 ## 3 Running the calculation